How to Write The Industry Section of a Business Plan

 Doing Business Plan Research

-If your business is related to manufacturing when you're writing a business plan begin by determining the North American Industry Classification System (NAICS) of your particular industry, and the sector and sub-sector if applicable.
+If your business is related to manufacturing when you're writing a business plan begin by determining the NAICS of your particular industry, and the sector and sub-sector if applicable.
 It will make it easier for you to find statistical information relating to your industry.
 If your business is a service, begin with Industry Canada's service industry profiles.

 Refer to the list of questions earlier in this article on how to write a business plan as a research guide.
 Whenever you find a piece of information that you want: